halimah999/software-testing-unit-integration/README.md

 - then we apply MockMvc to test service side
 - after that we applied our test to see if registration and payment processes are response with 200 and the payment process save in database

-`note`:  In service tests we applied mock and mockito to removing external dependencies  from a unit test